 Another benefit of limiting your clients to those you have chemistry with is that they buy quicker, they buy more often, they will cut you some slack if you make a mistake, and they are much more likely to refer you to their friends.

 My experience says chemistry is a big deal and to a great extent will determine the quality of your work life.
 Some would argue that limiting your customers to those you have chemistry with is required to have an ideal business.

 Timing and Money are less complicated elements.

-Timing simply means that the client has a current need for something you are offering.
-Money means that the clients have the financial resources to pay for the product or service you are offering.
+Timing simply means that the customer has a current need for something you are offering.
+Money means that the customers have the financial resources to pay for the product or service you are offering.

-Once you see how this psychological qualifying process works, you then have the challenge of deciding whom you take on as a client.
-Only you can determine how important chemistry is for your insurance practice and it is good to remember that this is not an exact science so you have to trust your instincts, which will improve with experience.
+Once you see how this psychological qualifying process works, you then have the challenge of deciding who you take on as a customer.
+Only you can determine how important chemistry is for your business and it is good to remember that this is not an exact science so you have to trust your instincts, which will improve with experience.

-Also, please check out my new training program, the Build Your Practice Fast Academy and let me know what you think.
-This program can help you transform your practice/agency and learn from my years of experience and success, in which I created over 6 million customers.
+Also, please check out my new training program, the Build Your Business Fast Academy and let me know what you think.
+This program can help you transform your business and learn from my years of experience and success, in which I created over 6 million customers.

 MY MODULES are also available as INDIVIDUAL E-BOOKS.
 (Download the e-books here)